Janet Gaynor: Career

-Gaynor received top billing above Constance Bennett, Loretta Young, and Tyrone Power in Ladies in Love (1937), but her box-office appeal had begun to wane: once ranked number one, she had dropped to number 24.
-She considered retiring due to her frustration with studio executives, who continued to cast her in the same type of role that brought her fame while audiences' tastes were changing.
-After 20th Century-Fox executives proposed that her contract be renegotiated and she is demoted to featured player status, Gaynor left the studio, but her retirement plans were quashed when David O. Selznick offered her the leading role in a new film to be produced by his company, Selznick International Pictures.
+Gaynor received top billing above Constance Bennett, Loretta Young, and Tyrone Power in Ladies in Love (1937), but her box-office appeal had begun to wane: Once ranked number one, she had dropped to number 24.
+She considered retiring due to her frustration with studio executives, who continued to cast her in the same type of role that brought her fame, while audiences' tastes were changing.
+After 20th Century-Fox executives proposed that her contract be re-negotiated, and that she be demoted to featured player status, Gaynor left the studio, but her retirement plans were quashed when David O. Selznick offered her the leading role in a new film to be produced by his company, Selznick International Pictures.
 Selznick, who was friendly with Gaynor off-screen, was convinced that audiences would enjoy seeing her portray a character closer to her true personality.
 He believed that she possessed the perfect combination of humor, charm, vulnerability, and innocence for the role of aspiring actress Esther Blodgett (later Vicki Lester) in A Star Is Born.
 Gaynor accepted the role.
-The romantic drama was filmed in Technicolor and co-starred Fredric March.
-Released in 1937, it was an enormous hit and earned Gaynor her second Academy Award nomination for Best Actress; she lost to Luise Rainer for The Good Earth.
+The romantic drama was filmed in Technicolor, and co-starred Fredric March.
+Released in 1937, it was an enormous hit, and earned Gaynor her second Academy Award nomination for Best Actress; she lost to Luise Rainer for The Good Earth.

 A Star Is Born revitalized Gaynor's career, and she was cast in the screwball comedy The Young in Heart (1938) with Paulette Goddard.
-That film was a modest hit, but by then Gaynor had definitely decided to retire.
-She later explained "I had been working steadily for 17 long years, making movies was really all I knew of life.
+That film was a modest hit, but by then, Gaynor had definitely decided to retire.
+She later explained: "I had been working steadily for 17 long years; making movies was really all I knew of life.
 I just wanted to have time to know other things.
-Most of all I wanted to fall in love.
+Most of all, I wanted to fall in love.
 I wanted to get married.
 I wanted a child.
-And I knew that in order to have these things one had to make time for them.
-So I simply stopped making movies.
-Then as if by a miracle, everything I really wanted happened."
+And I knew that in order to have these things, one had to make time for them.
+So, I simply stopped making movies.
+Then, as if by a miracle, everything I really wanted happened."
 At the top of the industry, she retired at age 33.